 Healthy Kids Challenge is the exclusive nutrition education partner for SPARK PE, one of the best physical education programs in the world.

 The top 5 reasons to contact Healthy Kids Challenge (HKC) today!

-- From New York City, the Big Apple, to sunny California, HKC is helping to create healthier school environments that last far beyond the three year grant award!
+From New York City, the Big Apple, to sunny California, HKC is helping to create healthier school environments that last far beyond a single grant!

 Contact HKC at 1-888-259-6287, firstname.lastname@example.org, or email@example.com.